yuchiu/Slack-Clone/readme.md

   redis-server   4.0.3
   ```

-- postgres client need to be installed globally
+- postgres client for version need to be installed globally

   ```npm
   npm install pg -global
   ```

 - .env file is required for setting up environment variables
-  an example of .env file is located at ./server
+  an example of .env file is located at ./server/.env

 ## Development Environment